Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

   </tr>
 </table>

 Move the schrink tube over the plug.
 The cutted edge has to be at the bottom and at the front.
 Try to hold it in position with on hand during shrinking the tube with a het gun.
-Also the right angle should be bendet back in final position during heating.
-Be carfull because of the hot air during this process to avoid burnings.
+Also the right angle should be bendet back in final position during heating.\
+**Attention: Be carfull because of the hot air during this process to avoid burnings.**
 <table>
   <tr>
     <td><img src="media/schrink_tube_usbc.jpg" width="300" height="300" loading="lazy"></td>